rfeinman/Torch-ARPACK/README.md

       - [cusolverSp\<t\>csreigs](https://docs.nvidia.com/cuda/cusolver/index.html#cusolver-lt-t-gt-csreigs) (standard; general) - Compute the number of eigenpairs that lie within the interval \[low, high\].

-#### Dense solvers
+#### Exact solvers

-In addition to sparse eigensolvers—which use fast subspace methods (e.g. Lanczos, Arnoldi, supspace iteration)—there are a handful of partial eigensolvers that operate on complete bases.
-Like the standard "full" eigensolvers (e.g. *?geev* and *?syev*), these algorithms begin with a complete Hessenberg/tridiagonal factorization.
-However, in the second phase—whereas "full" solvers perform a complete Schur decomposition—partial solvers find a subset of eigenpairs using various techniques that reduce the computational complexity.
+In addition to approximate eigensolvers—which solve for eigenpairs in an evolving subspace—there are a handful of *exact* partial eigensolvers that operate on complete bases.
+Like full-spectrum eigensolvers (e.g. ?geev and ?syev), these algorithms begin with a complete Hessenberg/tridiagonal factorization.
+However, in the second phase—whereas full solvers perform a complete Schur decomposition—partial solvers find a subset of eigenpairs using various techniques that reduce the computational complexity.

 - MKL